atinecan/cs50_learning/week1/notes.md

 One important idea introduced here is that:
 > Computer science is not about computers, but about thinking systematically.

-This was new to me, because before this course I associated computer science mainly with coding.

 ---

 ## 2. Binary and Data Representation